 Parents are to have their children at school on time.
 A student's tardiness interferes with the successful beginning of their school day, adversely affects academic success, and is disruptive to the classroom.
 Students are tardy after 7:45 A.M.
-If students arrive at school after 8:00 A.M., parents must come into the school office with their child to sign him/her in.
-Unexcused tardiness may result in classroom consequences.
+If students arrive at school after 7:45 A.M., parents must come into the school office with their child to sign him/her in.
 Habitual tardiness may jeopardize re-enrollment status.